DieuveilleWebH3/exercices-javascript/04/README.md

 ### Target audience ###

-This document is targeted (but not limited) to technical individual with a Web Development (React) background
+This document is targeted (but not limited) to technical individual with a Web Development (JavaScript / React) background